VENMO

 New fee structure

-7 out of 8 participants valued the transparent fees as it gave them confidence to complete the payment
+All participants valued the transparent fees being shown early, giving confidence to complete the payment.

-75% preferred the integrated rates modal as it reduced screen switching and multiple screen taps
+88% preferred the integrated rates modal as it reduced screen switching and multiple screen taps.

 SOLUTION 3